Three U.S. states move to arm National Guard offices

 Military personnel in uniform would not usually have authorization to carry a personal weapon while working in recruiting offices, the Pentagon said on Friday.

-Scott ordered six storefront Florida National Guard recruiting centres to be moved to the nearest Guard armory buildings.
+Scott ordered six storefront Florida National Guard recruiting centers to be moved to the nearest Guard armory buildings.

 In his executive order, Scott said bulletproof glass and better video surveillance equipment are among steps that should be considered to make recruiting offices safer.